aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/pdf-file-metadata/_index.md

 **ECMAScript/ES6:**

-1. Import the AsposePDFforNode.js module.
+1. Import the `asposepdfnodejs` module.
 1. Specify the name of the PDF file from which the information will be extracted.
 1. Initialize the AsposePdf module.
 Receive the object if successful.
 1. Call the function [AsposePdfGetInfo](https://reference.aspose.com/pdf/nodejs-cpp/metadata/asposepdfgetinfo/).